 Thwarting zero day attacks - Threat actors can cause serious damage to organizations by exploiting zero day vulnerabilities that are not publicly known.
 With the ability to share intel with trusted peers and connected networks in real time, organizations targeted by zero day attacks can warn others in the community about specific threats to guard against, even before information about a vulnerability is officially published.
 Organizations within the larger network can then take preventive measures and apply mitigations to protect their systems and data.

 Prioritizing threats with high-confidence data - There can be a large number of threats targeting an enterprise network at any given time.
 By leveraging the risk and confidence scoring features of modern Threat Intelligence Platforms (TIPs), security teams can get relevant, high-confidence data in real-time and zero in on threats that present the greatest danger.
-Automated correlation and analysis of threats separates false positives from relevant intel at machine speed so analysts only have to deal with real threats.
+Automated correlation and threat analysis separates false positives from relevant intel at machine speed so analysts only have to deal with real threats.

 Defending against supply chain attacks - With third-party and vendor ecosystems getting more complex, supply chain attacks are impacting organizations at a scale that hasn’t been seen before.
 Organizations across sectors often work with similar vendors for specific operational needs, and may be part of the same extended IT supply chain network.
 With intel shared in real time, many organizations that may potentially have been impacted by a supply chain attack can take proactive measures to protect themselves.